daviddenton/daviddenton/TEMPLATE.md

 <p align="center"><img width="720" src="https://raw.githubusercontent.com/daviddenton/daviddenton/master/githubprofile.gif" alt="Hi!
 I'm David"/></p>

 I'm a London-based Engineering Lead; passionate about building simple, Test-Driven products and the teams to deliver them.
 Oh, and also about building the simple, Test-Driven, Open Source tools to power them.

-My latest coding passion is Kotlin, in which I created [http4k](https://http4k.org), the Functional toolkit for building Kotlin HTTP applications, which was lauded in the [ThoughtWorks TechRadar](https://www.thoughtworks.com/radar/languages-and-frameworks/http4k) for **"its elegance and simplicity, we also like its emphasis on testability"**.
+My latest coding passion is Kotlin, in which I created [http4k](https://http4k.org), the Functional toolkit for building Kotlin HTTP applications, which was lauded in the [ThoughtWorks TechRadar](https://www.thoughtworks.com/radar/languages-and-frameworks/http4k) for:

+##### **"its elegance and simplicity, we also like its emphasis on testability"**

 I was pretty happy with that. 😊

 I'm also active as speaker at various international technology conferences and have also enjoyed developing and delivered Coding Dojos and full Training Courses, both in London and around the world.